 Sandy Ridge is a very small town located in the state of North Carolina.
 With a population of 2,685 people and just one neighborhood, Sandy Ridge is the 267th largest community in North Carolina.

-When you are in Sandy Ridge, you'll notice that it is more blue-collar than most other communities in America.
-49.71% of Sandy Ridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sandy Ridge is generally considered to be a blue-collar town.
+49.71% of the Sandy Ridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sandy Ridge is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Sandy Ridge who work in office and administrative support (14.69%), maintenance occupations (7.47%), and sales jobs (6.89%).

-The rate of college-level education in Sandy Ridge is quite a bit lower than the national average among all cities of 21.84%: just 10.77% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Sandy Ridge with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.77% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Sandy Ridge in 2022 was $30,132, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,528 for a family of four.
 However, Sandy Ridge contains both very wealthy and poor people as well.